Clots, Strokes And Rashes. Is COVID-19 A Disease Of The Blood Vessels?

 "The surprise was that this respiratory virus makes a beeline for the cells lining blood vessels, filling them up like a gumball machine and shredding the cell from the inside out," Li says.
 "We found blood vessels are blocked and blood clots are forming because of that lining damage."

 It's already known that the coronavirus breaks into cells by way of a specific receptor, called ACE2, which is found all over the body.
 But scientists are still trying to understand how the virus sets off a cascade of events that cause so much destruction to blood vessels.
 Li says one theory is that the virus directly attacks endothelial cells.
-Lab experiments have shown that the coronavirus can can infect engineered human endothelial cells.
+Lab experiments have shown that the coronavirus can infect engineered human endothelial cells.

 It's also possible the problems begin elsewhere, and the endothelial cells sustain collateral damage along the way as the immune system reacts — and sometimes overreacts — to the invading virus.